cardat/ResPrj_HIA_Indonesia_pm25_mortality_1998_2020/README.md

 Modelled mortality and population data is produced by the [Institute of Health Metrics and Evaluation (IHME)](https://www.healthdata.org/) as part of the Global Burden of Disease study.
 It can be downloaded from IHME's Global Health Data Exchange - [GBD Results Tool](https://vizhub.healthdata.org/gbd-results/).
 You must register to search and download data.

 Modelled PM<sub>2.5</sub> surfaces are published by the [Atmospheric Composition Analysis Group](https://sites.wustl.edu/acag/).
-This dataset is periodically updated - the latest version is available [here](https://sites.wustl.edu/acag/datasets/surface-pm2-5/).
+The SatPM2.5 dataset is periodically updated - the latest version is available [here](https://sites.wustl.edu/acag/datasets/surface-pm2-5/).
 Older versions are accessible in the [SatPM2.5 Archive](https://sites.wustl.edu/acag/datasets/surface-pm2-5-archive/).

-Geographical boundaries for various administrative levels across the world are drawn from the [Database of Global Administrative Area](https://gadm.org/index.html) and is freely available for academic use only.
+Geographical boundaries for various administrative levels across the world are drawn from the [Database of Global Administrative Areas](https://gadm.org/index.html) and is freely available for academic use only.

 The dataset versions used in the development of this pipeline are available in the [CARDAT data repository](https://cloud.car-dat.org/), accessible to approved researchers only.